evanmarshall-dev/fireship.io_git_course/README.md

   - For even more info use `git remote show origin`.

 - You can add the project to origin by using the command `git remote add origin https://github.com/your-username/repo-name.git`.
 You can also configure with SSH, which changes the syntax of the origin URL (i.e. git@ssh-config:your-username/repo-name.git).

+### Git Push

+- Takes the work in our local repository and syncs it up with our remote repo.
+This is accomplished with the command `git push origin main` (git push remote-repo-name branch-to-be-pushed).

+  - Adding `-u` to the command to set the origin repo to the upstream remote in the .gitconfig file (i.e. `git push origin main -u`).
+This allows us to use a command (`git pull`) without requiring any additional arguments.

+- You can edit on the remote repo in GitHub directly (i.e. pencil icon) and then commit it from there as well.
+This is good when fixing small typos, for example.

+  - This will cause the remote repo to be one commit ahead of the local repo.